Protection of personal data (GDPR)

 Do I need to report processing of personal data?

 You do need to report to the Dutch DPA and apply for a licence (in Dutch) if you intend to work with a blacklist that you want to share with for instance other businesses in your sector.
-You also need to do this to work with data related to criminal offences.

-Reporting theft, loss or abuse of personal data
+Reporting theft, loss, or abuse of personal data

 In case of a data breach, you must notify the Dutch DPA (in Dutch) within 72 hours.
 If it concerns a cross-border data breach in general you should notify the DPA of the country where your company’s headquarters is situated.
-You must also notify the persons involved of any theft, loss or abuse of personal data for which you are responsible.
+You must also notify the persons involved of any theft, loss, or abuse of personal data for which you are responsible.
 The GDPR demands that businesses register and file all data leaks.
-If you fail to notify any data breach in time, DPA may impose a fine.
-You can find more information in the step-by-step plan for a data breach.

 This webpage is part of an EU quality network